rfong/sustenance/bread/ny_sourdough_bagels.md

-# NY-style sourdough bagels
+# New-York-style sourdough bagels

-Adapted from [Peter Reinhardt's recipe](http://honestcooking.com/peter-reinharts-new-york-style-bagels-wild-sourdough/).
-(Disclaimer: I am not from NY)
+Adapted from [New York style sourdough bagels - Peter Reinhart | Honest Cooking](http://honestcooking.com/peter-reinharts-new-york-style-bagels-wild-sourdough/), with some information from the bagel section in [The Bread Baker's Apprentice](https://www.amazon.com/Bread-Bakers-Apprentice-15th-Anniversary/dp/1607748657/), also by Peter Reinhart.
+(Disclaimer: I am not from NY and don't have an authentic NY bagel memory to compare these against.)

+Main differences:
+- Moved the shaping step to after the cold fermentation, because I don't have room in my fridge for a whole tray of bagels.
+- Increased hydration ratio a couple percent.
+- Reduced boiling time from 60s to 20s per side.
+They got too tough for me.

 ### Scheduling